akleinvm/billdotcom-sdk-v3/README.md

 const session = client.getSession()
 console.log(session?.sessionId)

-// Ensure logged in (auto-login if needed) await client.ensureLoggedIn()
+// Ensure logged in (auto-login if credentials configured and autoLogin is true) await client.ensureLoggedIn()

 // Execute with auto-retry on session expiration